Elisha51/paynze/README.md

 -   **Zod Schemas:** Inputs and outputs for AI flows are strongly typed using Zod, ensuring data consistency.
 -   **Developer UI:** You can inspect, run, and trace your AI flows using the Genkit developer UI, typically available at `http://localhost:4000` when running `genkit:watch`.

-### Firebase Integration
+### Backend Integration

--   **Configuration:** All Firebase settings are centralized in `src/firebase/config.ts`.
+-   **Configuration:** The current backend implementation uses Firebase.
+Configuration settings are centralized in `src/firebase/config.ts`.
 -   **Authentication:** User authentication is managed via `src/context/auth-context.tsx`, which handles both merchant (Staff) and customer logins.
--   **Data Model:** The `backend.json` file in the `/docs` directory serves as a blueprint for the Firestore database structure. **It is not a live representation** but is used as a reference for code generation and understanding the intended data schema.
+-   **Data Model:** The `backend.json` file in the `/docs` directory serves as a blueprint for the application's data structure, independent of the database used. **It is not a live representation** but is used as a reference for code generation and understanding the intended data schema.

 ### Styling